unionlabs/union/voyager/plugins/event-source/evm/README.md

   plugin will fetch events from, as a string. `rpc_url` will be checked against this on startup (via `eth_chainId`).
 - `ibc_handler_address`: _H160_.
 The address of the Union `IBCHandler` smart contract on this chain.
 All events will be fetched from this contract.
-NOTE:
   Canonical deployments can be found [here][deployments].
 - `chunk_block_fetch_size`: _u64_.
 The maximum amount of blocks to fetch per unroll step.
 The default value is 10, however for faster chains this value may